-Inverness CT v Arbroath
+Inverness CT & Arbroath goalless in play-off semi

 Post update

-Foul by Robbie Deas (Inverness CT).
+Foul by Aaron Doran (Inverness CT).

 Post update